Hushpuppi’s wife, Imams write judge as US court sentences fraudster today

 He confessed to conspiring with multiple persons within and outside the US to launder the proceeds of the fraudulent scheme perpetrated against persons and businesses in different countries.

-The offence ordinarily attracts a maximum imprisonment of 20 years among other punishments including full restitution.
+The offence ordinarily attracts a maximum sentence of 20 years in federal prison, among other punishments including full restitution

 The US government, in its pre-sentencing filings, pushed for at least 11 years jail term for him.